poppy-project/poppy-docs/en/assembly-guides/ergo-jr/electronic-assembly.md

 ## 2.4.
 First power up!

-Then plug the motor cable (leave the other side of this cable empty for now) ; and ultimately connect the AC adapter to the wall socket.
+Then, plug a motor cable (one of those provided in the motor's bag) by leaving the other side of this cable empty for now.
+And ultimately, connect the AC adapter to the wall socket.
 ![pixl](img/electronic/pixl-step_3-4-5.jpg)

 Then pay attention to the 2 LEDs of the Raspberry Pi: